-Switching off your mobile phone and buckling up is a great start to staying safe on the road, but there are other ways to making sure you don’t become another road statistic.
+Switching off your mobile phone and buckling up is a great start to staying safe on the road, but there are other ways to making sure you don’t cause or become another road statistic.

 Here are our top tips for keeping you and your whānau safe on the road:

-Many factors, such as mobile phones, kids yelling in the back seat or traffic can cause us to lose concentration when we’re driving.
-Turn your phone onto silent and ask the kids to use their “car voice” so you can stay focused on the road.
+Many factors, such as mobile phones, kids yelling in the back seat or traffic can cause you to lose concentration when you’re driving.
+Turn your phone on to silent and ask the kids to use their ‘car voice’ so you can stay focused on the road.

 Up until children turn 7 years old they must be secured in an approved child restraint, such as a car seat or booster seat.
-Even if your child is aged over 7 the New Zealand Transport Agency still recommends use of an appropriate child restraint (or booster seat) until your child reaches 148 cm tall or is 11 years old.
+Even if your child is aged over 7 Waka Kotahi (NZ Transport Agency) recommends you still use an appropriate child restraint (or booster seat) until your child reaches 148 cm tall or is 11 years old.

 If you’ve got a big day of driving, try and get a good night’s sleep the night before.
-Take regular breaks when driving long distance – get out of the car, stretch your legs or grab a coffee, and if you can, alternate the driving with another person.
+Take regular breaks when driving long distance.
+Get out of the car, stretch your legs or grab a coffee.
+If you can, share the driving with another person.
 Find out more about sleep and safe driving.

-Allow plenty of time to get to your destination, factoring in unexpected traffic or construction.
-Check the weather before you start out – if a storm or heavy rain is expected allow extra time or consider if you can travel at another time.
+Allow plenty of time to get to your destination, allowing time for unexpected traffic or road works.
+Check the weather before you start out.
+If a storm or heavy rain is expected allow extra time or consider travelling at another time.